 LEX L11 is fully compliant with GMS (Google Mobile Services).
 It is certified for GMS each time before publishing an official release.
-LEX L11 using Android 9 is also certified as an Android Enterprise Recommended (AER) rugged device.
-This implies that any Mobile Device Management (MDM) system certified for enterprise can be used on the LEX L11.
+LEX L11 using Android 11 is in the process to be certified as an Android Enterprise Recommended (AER) rugged device.
+Note that it is already certified as an Android 9 AER rugged device.
+This implies that any Mobile Device Management (MDM) system certified for Android Enterprise can be used on the LEX L11.
 The customer can choose any of the MDMs and use those to configure the LEX L11.

-LEX L11 is fully compliant with Android Enterprise enrollment methods, including QR Code, NFC, Google Account, and Zero-Touch.
+LEX L11 is fully compliant with Android Enterprise provisioning/enrollment methods, including QR Code, NFC, Google Account, Zero-Touch for both COBO and COPE provisioning.
 Zero-Touch simplifies the out-of-the-box experience and enables enterprise customers to automatically provision devices they own with no administrator/user action required.

-Details about the enterprise program and different components can be found in Android documentation.
+Details about the Android Enterprise Recommended program and the different components can be found in Google Android Enterprise documentation.

-2.3 LEX L11 Enterprise Work Profile Support
+2.2.1 LEX L11 Enterprise Work Profile Support

 The enterprise program enables the administrator to define a work profile on the device.
 Fully managed devices with work profiles are for company-owned devices used for both work and personal purposes.
-The organization still manages the entire device.
+This is equivalent to COPE deployment, meaning the organization still manages the entire device.
 However, the separation of work data and apps into a work profile allows organizations to enforce two separate sets of policies.
 For example: